1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

     - description: One the shelf at a local store and you can explore our partners stores as well!
 Explore our shop section.
       items:
         - Net wt.
 2.65 oz (75.1g) per unit
-        - Sales tax may apply.
-VA (6%)
+        - Sales tax may apply
-        - One or two varieties of beans"
+        - Availability dependent on vendor
       plan: Local Store
       price: 'By Vendor'
     - description: Online is coming soon for convenience to your doorstep.
 Can't wait, contact us!
 See details on our shop section.
       items:
         - Net wt.
 2.65 oz (75.1g) per unit
         - Boxed securely and shipping cost based upon location
-        - Sales tax may apply
+        - Subscription available upon request
       plan: Online
       price: '3.50'
 ---